swiss-ai-center/core-engine/docs/reference/pipeline.md

 On POST, the pipeline will be validated and the steps will be added to the Database.

-After the pipeline is registered, it will be available on the Engine's `/pipeline-slug` endpoint.
+After the pipeline is registered, it will be available on the Core Engine's `/pipeline-slug` endpoint.

 ## Execution